JohnSnowLabs/langtest/README.md

 - Bug reports
 - Development and testing

-Feel free to clone the repo and submit your pull-requests!
+Feel free to clone the repo and submit pull-requests!
 You can also contribute by opening issues in this repo.

 ## Contributors